 Transfer the batter to your prepared loaf pan and bake until a toothpick inserted in the center comes out clean.

 The crust will turn a beautiful golden brown in the oven, and might just be the best part!
-It’s also completely normal for the top to crack like the photo below, and is a sign of perfect banana bread.

 Let the bread cool in the pan for a few minutes before transferring it to a cooling rack.
-Slice when it’s cool and enjoy!
+Slice when it’s cool and enjoy.

 Tips for the best banana bread